ldn0x7dc/react-native-gallery/README.md

 * Gesture handle: besides common pan, pinch and doubleTap, this component does well in targeting foucs point( or pivot) when zoom-in and zoom-out.
 * Responder switch: the gesture responder switch is more flexible than any other component, that is, the scrollable container and the wrapped image children perform well in acquiring and releasing gesture responder from/to each other.

-This component works on react-native **0.28+** and only supports remote images for now.

 ![](Demo/demo.gif)